The Price of Connectivity in Fair Division: Maximin Share Fairness

 \subsection{Any Number of Agents}

-We move on to the general setting where the goods are divided among an arbitrary number of agents.
-While there is still a relation between the PoC and the MMS approximation in this setting (Theorem~\ref{thm:mms-G-CG}), it is no longer true that the PoC alone captures the MMS approximation that can be guaranteed to the agents---this is evident in the case of a complete graph, where the PoC is $1$ by definition, but an allocation that gives all agents their full MMS does not always exist \citep{KurokawaPrWa18}.
+We proceed to the general setting where the goods are divided among an arbitrary number of agents.
+In this setting, it is no longer true that the PoC alone captures the MMS approximation that can be guaranteed to the agents---this is evident in the case of a complete graph, where the PoC is $1$ by definition, but an allocation that gives all agents their full MMS does not always exist \citep{KurokawaPrWa18}.
 At first glance, it may seem conceivable that certain graphs do not admit any useful MMS approximation.
 However, we provide a non-trivial guarantee for arbitrary graphs that depends only on the number of agents and goods and, in particular, not on the utilities (Theorem~\ref{thm:mms-arbitrary-approx}).
-We begin by establishing a general lower bound on the PoC.
+We begin by establishing a general upper bound on the PoC.